illiteratewaffle/RetroArcade/Needs work/use_case_descriptions.md

 2. What should happen if the timer threshold is exceeded? should a move be done by default?
 Should the player's turn be skipped?
 3. How are reconnecting player's handled if they come back midturn?
 4. Should timeouts affect a player's ranking/statistics?

-**Use case:** End/Delete Game Session

-**Iteration:** 1

-**Primary Actor:** Server

-**Goal in context:** To terminate an active game session when the match ends, a player quits, or disconnection occurs.

-**Preconditions:**

-1. An active game session exists and managed by the GameSessionManager.
-2. Players are connected through their respective PlayerHandlers.
-3. The game state is actively synchronized by the GameStateSynchronizer.

-**Trigger:** A game ending condition is met (win, draw, player quit, or disconnection).

-**Scenario:**

-1. GameSessionManager detects the session should end (through game logic or player action).
-2. GameStateSynchronizer finalizes the last state and communicates the final result to both players.
-3. ServerController is notified the game session is complete.
-4. NetworkManager sends a session termination message to clients.
-5. Database stores the match result in match history and updates any affected leaderboard data.
-6. Player handlers update the current state (no session) and players are returned to a waiting, or menu screen.
-7. The GameSessionManager deletes the session instance.

-**Post conditions:**

-1. The game session is terminated.
-2. Results from the match are stored in the database.
-3. Players are notified that the session has ended and removed from the game session.

-**Exceptions:**

-1. Either clients disconnect during the game ending process, or the server goes down.
-2. Match results cannot be stored due to database failure.

-**Priority:** High.
-Proper session termination is critical for maintaining a stable system, and accurate player records.

-**When available:** Iteration 2

-**Frequency of use:** High frequency.
-Occurs at the end of every match.

-**Channel to actor:**

-1. Triggered internally via the game session manager.

-**Secondary actors:**

-1. Player handlers
-2. Database connector

-**Channel to secondary actors:**

-1. TCP socket communication with clients.
-2. SQL queries.

-**Open issues:**

-1. In the event of a server, or database failure mid-process, what should the contingency plan be?
-2. If a player disconnects unexpectedly (network failure, system crash etc.), should the game end immediately or allow a reconnection window?